arzwa/MultilocusIsland/docs/draft-hapdip2.md

-Considering in more detail how different loci across the barrier behave at migration-selection balance in the polygenic regime, we find that, as expected, the error of the single locus prediction is largest for locally beneficial recessives, where it can be as large as 90% for (@fig:diffdetail A).
+Considering in more detail how different loci across the barrier behave at migration-selection balance in the polygenic regime, we find that, as expected, the error of the single locus prediction is largest for locally beneficial recessives, where it can be as large as 90% (@fig:diffdetail A).
 The error of the single locus model for dominant variants is considerably less.
 As expected, the excess differentiation relative to the single locus predictions increases markedly with $L\bar{s}$.
-@Fig:diffdetail further illustrates clearly how many, predominantly partially recessive, alleles are protected from swamping in a polygenic setting when
-$L\bar{s} \gtrsim 1$ (note however that this will also depend on the variance of the $s_i$).
+@Fig:diffdetail further illustrates clearly how many, predominantly partially recessive, alleles are protected from swamping in a polygenic setting roughly when $L\bar{s} > 1$, although this will, however, also depend on the variance of the $s_i$ (cfr. @fig:gammas).

 ### The realized genetic architecture of local adaptation at migration-selection balance

-This does however not imply that, on the whole, recessives necessarily contribute more to local adaptation at migration-selection balance than dominant alleles do.
+This does not, however, imply that recessives necessarily contribute more to local adaptation at migration-selection balance than dominant alleles do.
 Although strongly selected recessives will be associated with strong differentiation, weakly selected recessive alleles will be much more prone to swamping than partially dominant ones.
-One way to quantify how these two phenomena interact to yield the *realized* genetic architecture of local adaptation is by considering the conditional probability density for the selection and dominance coefficient at a locus, given that a divergent allele is observed on the island for that locus, i.e.
+One way to quantify how these two phenomena interact to yield the *realized* genetic architecture of local adaptation (related to the concept of *adaptive architecture*, as defined in @barghi2020) is by considering the conditional probability density for the selection and dominance coefficient at a locus, given that a divergent allele is observed on the island for that locus, i.e.
 \begin{align}
   f(s_i,h_i|X_i=1)
   &= \frac{\Pr\{X_i=1|s_i,h_i\}f_{\mathrm{DFE}}(s_i,h_i)}{\Pr\{X_i=1\}}